jameshughes89/cs101/site/topics/functions/functions.rst

         return temp_in_fahrenheit

+* If it helps, just think of the parameters as variables that belong to the function

 * You have already been specifying the parameter in the ``print`` function
     * The value you want printed out is the value you are setting for the parameter that ``print`` takes

 * In reality, you have been using this idea in math class for years